snehabedadhala/GDPTeam01/README.md

 Took help form peers and Installed Microsoft SSMS for database connection and made the connection with project successfully.

 Successfully installed the microsoft sql server management studio and created the database and the connection was made successfully with the project.

+Installed Microsoft sql server and Created Stored Procedure in Database